 What is a personal loan?

-A personal loan is an amount of money lent by a bank, building society or other commercial lender.
-You’ll be given the loan in one lump sum and will have to pay it back in monthly instalments.
+Ais an amount of money lent to an individual by a bank, building society or other commercial lender.
+You’ll be given the loan in one lump sum and will have to pay it back in monthly instalments over a set amount of time.
 When you pay back the loan, you’ll also pay interest on the amount you’ve borrowed.

 What is APR?

 Be aware that adverts for loans often state the ‘typical’ or ‘representative’ APR.
 This is the average amount of APR offered to customers for this product – not necessarily what you will actually be offered.
-You may be offered a different rate of APR once you apply for the loan yourself as this is based on your credit score – the better your credit score, the less APR you’ll pay.
+You may be offered a different rate of APR once you apply for the loan yourself as this is based on– the better your credit score, the less APR you’ll pay.

 Agreeing the terms of a loan